ischulden/FlightGearAndroidApp/README.md

 ## Running

-In order to run the project you should download FlightGear simulator and clone the project to VisualStudio 2019.
+In order to run the project you should download FlightGear simulator and clone the project to Android Studio where you can use your phone or emuiator to run the app.
 Then you should open the FlightGear app with the following settings:

 ## Links